Myzhao1999/LGN-Net/README.md

 ```
 ## References
-Thanks for their excellent work~
+Thanks for their excellent work and related code.

 @inproceedings{park2020learning,